CONSTITUTION AND RULES

 a) The Committee will call an Extraordinary Meeting in accordance with Item B14.
 Should a quorum fail to attend the meeting will be adjourned and a second EGM will be called.
 The second meeting will proceed even if a quorum is not present.
 The motion to dissolve the Club will be carried by a simple majority vote at either meeting.

-b) On dissolution and the finalising of the accounts any remaining monies will be distributed evenly to current fully paid-up members of the Club.
+b) On dissolution and the finalising of the accounts any remaining monies will be donated to BMFA Buckminster to be used as seen fit. (changed AGM 2018)

 c) All members will receive a final Statement of Accounts.